yannick-c/yannick-couzinie.github.io/_pages/about.md

 thesis](/theses/bachelor-thesis) was in condensed matter physics.

 I went to Munich for my
-Master's to study _Theoretical and Mathematical physics_ and took everything from differential geometry, string theory, quantum electro dynamics to general relativity.
-While I was getting more and more disillusioned with research in this area of theoretical physics, I started to take classes in more diverse ares a like biophysics and more advanced condensed matter physics.
+Master's to study _Theoretical and Mathematical Physics_ and took classes ranging from differential geometry, string theory, quantum electro dynamics to general relativity.
+While I was getting more and more disillusioned with research in this area of theoretical physics, I started to take classes in more diverse areas a like biophysics and more advanced condensed matter physics.
 It was in a stochastic processes class by Christian Hirsch that I found a passion for probability theory.
 I then started a [Master's thesis](/theses/master-thesis) in probability theory with almost no theoretical background, but through